wultra/react-native-powerauth-mobile-sdk/docs/Token-Based-Authentication.md

 - Once the parent `PowerAuth` instance loses its activation, all its tokens are removed from the local database.

 <!-- begin box info -->
-React Native PowerAuth SDK currently doesn't support multiple instance scenario and both `PowerAuth` and `PowerAuthTokenStore` acts as a singleton.
+React Native PowerAuth SDK currently doesn't support multiple instance scenarios and both `PowerAuth` and `PowerAuthTokenStore` act as a singleton.
 <!-- end -->

 ## Getting Token